Photo of Barnea, Nimrod

 About

 Nimrod Barnea is a Ph.D. student in History whose research focuses on the transformation of the Democratic Party in the United States and the Labor Party in Israel during the late twentieth century.
 His work examines shifts in trade policy, internal party democracy, and relationships with organized labor.
-At UIC, he has served as a teaching assistant for undergraduate courses in European history, Western civilization, the history of capitalism, and Middle Eastern history.
+At UIC, he has served as a teaching assistant for undergraduate courses in European history, Western civilization, the history of capitalism, Middle Eastern history, and American history.

 Education